 Note that hotels and restaurants outside of the town walls can drastically drop in price.

-Transportation: 2 1/2 - 3 hours; By train - Change at Steinach or travel via Würzburg.
-Note that there are several “Rothenburgs” in Germany so confirm you are headed to Rothenburg ob der Tauber (on the Tauber River); By car - A-8 toward Augsburg-West exit, B-2 north to Donauwörth, then the Romantic Road to Rothenburg.
-Park outside the walls to find a space and avoid the narrow... medieval streets.
+By train: Change at Steinach or travel via Würzburg.
+Note that there are several “Rothenburgs” in Germany so confirm you are headed to Rothenburg ob der Tauber (on the Tauber River).

 Fussen, the town below the castle, is often viewed as just a stepping stone to the legendary castle.
 But there is plenty of Bavarian Gemütlichkeit (charm) to enjoy at this ideal base below the castle.

-Transportation: 2 hours; By train - Departures hourly with some routes requiring a change in Buchloe; By car - A-7 towards Ulm-Füssen-Kempten, then follow the signs to Füssen.
+By car: A-7 towards Ulm-Füssen-Kempten, then follow the signs to Füssen.
 To continue to the castle, take the B-17 towards Schwangau, and then on to Hohenschwangau.
 Note that the hike to the top is manageable for most people, but there are horse-drawn carriages.